Institutional Administration Dashboard Basics

 BioOne is a participant in both Portico and LOCKSS to provide comprehensive archiving and preservation of all included content.
 This dual participation also protects the BioOne aggregation in the case of a "trigger event" or catastrophic failure.

 In addition, as part of BioOne's standard licensing agreement with its publishers, BioOne requires perpetual archival rights for content included in the BioOne Complete aggregation.
-This ensures that libraries that subscribe to BioOne Complete and later cancel their subscription have access to the volumes and issues they purchased earlier.
-Similarly, content deposited by titles that may leave the aggregation is required to remain accessible to subscribers in perpetuity.
+This ensures that all content deposited by titles throughout their active participation in the BioOne aggregation remains accessible to our library subscribers, even if those titles later cease depositing current content.

-Perpetual access is provided to subscribers at no cost and via the BioOne Complete platform (i.e., via the same method as their current access).
+Post cancellation access is provided to subscribers via the BioOne Complete platform, (i.e., via the same method as their current access).
+Continuing access is provided to the content which was published and paid for during their subscription period, in accordance with each subscriber’s license.

 LOCKSS (Lots Of Copies Keeps Stuff Safe) is open source software used to preserve web content.